Tanya Roberts, ‘A View to a Kill’ and ‘That ‘70s Show’ Star, Dies at 65

+Reps for Tanya Roberts on Monday retracted their own statements that the 65-year-old actress had died on Sunday after being hospitalized in L.A. on Christmas Eve.

-Tanya Roberts, best known as Bond girl Stacey Sutton in “A View to a Kill” and later for her work on “That ’70s Show,” has died.
-She was 65.
+On Sunday, Roberts’ manager Tarri Markel confirmed to TheWrap news of the death of the actress, best known as Bond girl Stacey Sutton in “A View to a Kill” and later for her work on “That ’70s Show.”

-Although the cause of her death has not been released yet, her manager told TMZ that she was walking her dog on Christmas Eve and, when she returned home, she collapsed.
-She was taken to the hospital, put on a ventilator but never recovered and passed away Sunday.
+Her publicist Mike Pingel had hold TMZ that she was walking her dog on Christmas Eve and collapsed shortly after she returned home.
+She was taken to the hospital and put on a ventilator.
+Pingel also issued a statement from her husband, Lance: “As I held her in her last moments, she opened her eyes.”

 Born Victoria Leigh Blum in the Bronx, Roberts’ career began when she was a teenager, studying at the Actors Studio and, eventually, modeling in commercials for everything from Ultra Brite toothpaste to Clairol hair products.
 After moving to Hollywood with her husband in 1977, she appeared in the cult movie “Tourist Trap” and secured roles in several TV pilots that weren’t picked up.